Dhanush-Mohan/MovieApp/README.md

 - ✅ API integration and async data fetching
 - ✅ Basic Appwrite backend integration

+## ©️ Credits

+This project has been done by following Javascript Mastery's video on YouTube as a reference.
+Here's the link: https://youtu.be/dCLhUialKPQ?si=PGCtzZ9Z66U4TS5r

 ## 📮 Feedback & Contributions

 Feel free to fork this repo, suggest features, or raise issues.
 PRs are welcome too! 😊